YooyoJin/yooyojin.github.io/_pages/about.md

 ---
-title: About
+title: 关于
-author: Tao He
+author: FrothyJin
 date: 2022-02-04
 category: Jekyll
 layout: post
 ---

-This is an about page.
+This is an about page.1